 Richard J. McDonald: San Francisco Abstract Expressionist Artist

-Richard went to Paris right after I graduated in 1950 where he was honored with great reviews from art critics for his show there.
-He met many wonderful people there, but the one who stands out the most is Pablo Picasso.
+Richard went to Paris right after he graduated in 1950 where he was honored with great reviews from art critics for his show there.
+He met many wonderful people in Paris, but the one who stands out the most is Pablo Picasso.
 He mostly remembers his intensive dark eyes and gentleness.
 He was with him at the Louvre museum when he showed his small drawings.

 Richard is the last survivor of this unique school.
 At 90 years old he is still painting.
 Richard does not have time to do art shows because of his devotion to his work, but he wants everyone to see his work here.